AlexWatson1212/embracing-authenticity/_posts/2025-05-31-im-not-late-im-on-my-timeline.md

 date: 2025-05-31
 description: "Comparison will tell me I’m behind.
 But presence reminds me I’m exactly where I need to be."
 thumbnail: /images/posts/my-timeline.jpg
+excerpt: "I used to feel like I was falling behind—but the more I listen inward, the more I realise I’m exactly where I’m meant to be."
+tags: [Self-Compassion, Personal Growth, Healing, Comparison]
 ---

 There are days I feel behind.